Prof. Dr.-Ing. Roman Obermaisser, University of Siegen

 Dr.-Ing.
 Ali Behravan, University of Siegen

-Ali is now a post-doctoral researcher and project manager at the University of Siegen and received his doctoral degree (Ph.D.) as it is awarded with the highest distinction “Summa cum laude” from the University of Siegen, Germany, since 2016 and he received Master’s degree in mechanical engineering in 2014.
+Ali is now a post-doctoral researcher and project manager at the University of Siegen and received his doctoral degree (Ph.D.) as it is awarded with the highest distinction “Summa cum laude” from the University of Siegen, Germany, in 2021.
+He received Master’s degree in mechanical engineering in 2014.
 He is a member of the Institute of Electrical and Electronics Engineers (IEEE), the European AI Alliance, as well as the Association of German Engineers (Verein Deutscher Ingenieure, VDI).
 Besides his Ph.D. studies, he is serving as a research associate in the area of embedded mechatronics systems such as Smart Buildings’ new HVAC technologies and fault tolerant systems aligned with the German Research Foundation (DFG) projects.
 He served as the lecturer in graduate level at the Department of Electrical Engineering at the University of Siegen since 2016.
 Ali advised numerous Master Theses, Student Works (Studienarbeit), and Seminar Works at University of Siegen.
 He is organizer and publicity chair for the ODRE 2020 workshop in Nashville, TN, United States, and he is selected as the scientific committee member for the IEEE CoDIT 2020 in Prague, Czech Republic, ICIE 2020 in Portugal, IEEE CoDIT 2019 in Paris, France, and session chair in IEEE SysCon 2018 while he served reviews for Elsevier journals, e.g. Energy, Energy and Buildings, etc. He has published scientific papers at prestigious IEEE conferences as well as reputed journals and received the Best Paper Award at IEEE IEMCON 2018, University of British Columbia, Vancouver, Canada.
 Ali has project management experience in several German and EU funded projects, e.g., BRIDGE-US, SkoPS, IoTRAIN, and 3IoT.